Portugal makes arrest in major Brazilian corruption probe

 Portuguese authorities also said Brazilian prosecutors assisted with the police operation, and that Portuguese police are working on further Brazilian cooperation requests.

-Felipe Junior was the first Operation Car Wash suspect to be arrested outside Brazil.
+Felipe Junior is the first Operation Car Wash suspect to be arrested outside Brazil.

 Police have been extending the investigation's scope beyond Brazil's borders in recent times.